 Today’s title ‘How long does it take to recover from anxiety’ has no definite answer and is like saying ‘How long is a piece of string?’

 People can suffer to varying degrees with their anxiety and mainly go on to develop different habits and beliefs.
-The way in which people experience suffering can be down to many reasons and no two people’s experience are the same.
+The way in which people experience suffering can be down to many reasons and no two people’s experiences are the same.

 What influences how long it takes to recover from anxiety?